eapache/starscope/doc/USER_GUIDE.md

 across the fantastic [Cscope](http://cscope.sourceforge.net/) tool.
 Sadly, it only works for C (and sort of works for C++).

-StarScope is a similar tool for [Ruby](https://www.ruby-lang.org/) and [Golang](http://golang.org/), with a design intended to make it easy to add [support for other languages](doc/LANGUAGE_SUPPORT.md) within the same framework (thus the name StarScope, i.e. \*scope).
+Starscope is a similar tool for [Ruby](https://www.ruby-lang.org/) and [Golang](http://golang.org/), with a design intended to make it easy to add [support for other languages](doc/LANGUAGE_SUPPORT.md) within the same framework (thus the name Starscope, i.e. \*scope).

 Installation
 ------------

-StarScope is a ruby gem available at https://rubygems.org/gems/starscope.
+Starscope is a ruby gem available at https://rubygems.org/gems/starscope.
 Install it with:
 ```
 $ gem install starscope